c4pt000/google-signing-apps-and-keys/README.md

 APP_NAME__arm64-v8a-release.aab alias_name
 ```

-# this isnt usually necessary for a brand new app to be signed its only if a signing key is lost or misplaced to sign an application previously......
+# if you lose the signing key completely.....

 # if you acutally misplace the signing key completely (process takes 24-48 hours for google to approve the new upload key)